-The depreciable capital assets for governmental activities were 82% depreciated at the end of 2004 and 75% depreciated at the end of 2003.
+The depreciable capital assets for governmental activities were 89% depreciated at the end of 2005, 82% depreciated at the end of 2004, and 75% depreciated at the end of 2003.
 The total percentage of depreciated capital assets is quite high, (i.e. approximately three-fourths of the value of these assets is used) which means that additional resources will be required to replace these capital assets in the future.